A complexity theory for non-local quantum computation: Introduction

 \section{Introduction}

-A non-local quantum computation (NLQC) replaces a local interaction of two systems with a single round of communication and shared entanglement (see \cref{fig:non-localandlocal}).
-Non-local quantum computation has many applications, including to quantum position-verification \cite{kent2011quantum,buhrman2014position}, AdS/CFT \cite{may2019quantum,may2020holographic,may2022complexity,kubicki2024constraints}, information-theoretic cryptography \cite{allerstorfer2024relating,asadi2024conditional,girish2025comparing}, uncloneable secret sharing \cite{ananth2025unclonable}, and Hamiltonian complexity \cite{apel2024security}.
-In all these applications, a key quantity of interest is the amount of entanglement necessary to implement a given computation as an NLQC.
-Despite the need to understand this, a clear and general characterization of the entanglement cost of an NLQC is still lacking.
+A non-local quantum computation (NLQC) replaces a local interaction of two systems with a single round of communication and shared entanglement (see \Cref{fig:non-localandlocal}).
+Non-local quantum computation has many applications, including to quantum position-verification (QPV) \cite{kent2011quantum,buhrman2014position}, AdS/CFT \cite{may2019quantum,may2020holographic,may2022complexity,kubicki2024constraints}, information-theoretic cryptography \cite{allerstorfer2024relating,asadi2024conditional,girish2025comparing}, uncloneable secret sharing \cite{ananth2025unclonable}, and Hamiltonian complexity \cite{apel2024security}.
+In all these applications, a key quantity of interest is the amount of entanglement necessary to implement a given computation as a NLQC.
+Despite the need to understand this, a clear and general characterization of the entanglement cost of a NLQC is still lacking.

 There are fundamental obstructions to obtaining a complete understanding of entanglement cost in NLQC.
 In particular, entanglement cost in certain NLQC tasks can be upper bounded by complexity measures.
 Consequently, placing lower bounds on entanglement would imply lower bounds on these measures of complexity, which is a notoriously hard problem.
-In the context of a specific scheme known as $f$-route, there are upper bounds on entanglement cost in terms of the memory needed to compute an associated Boolean function $f$ \cite{buhrman2013garden}, and an upper bound in terms of the size of a span program computing $f$ \cite{cree2023code, allerstorfer2024relating}.
-This means lower bounds on entanglement cost for $f$-route give lower bounds on memory and span program size.
-Considering functions in $\mathsf{P}$, obtaining even super-linear such bounds is an open problem.
+For instance, in the context of a specific scheme known as $f$-route, there is an upper bound on entanglement cost which is exponential in the memory needed to compute the Boolean function $f$ \cite{buhrman2013garden}.
+Super-polynomial bounds on $f$-route for a given function $f$ therefore imply super-logarithmic lower bounds on memory.
+Thus such lower bounds face complexity barriers: a super-polynomial lower bound for a function in $\mathsf{P}$ (poly-time) would separate $\mathsf{L}$ (logspace) and $\mathsf{P}$, a long-standing problem in complexity theory.\footnote{In fact, somewhat more is true: in \cite{cree2023code} an upper bound which is efficient for functions in $Mod_kL$ is given, so that a super-polynomial lower bound on $f$-route for a function in $\mathsf{P}$ would separate $Mod_kL$, which contains $L$, and $P$.}